Emotional Intelligence | Main page on Teen Suicide

 Emotional abuse is also harder to prove in a court of law.
 This seems to be a flaw in our child protection services.
 As mentioned, studies show that emotional abuse can be more damaging than physical abuse.
 Another problem is that society, in general, is not designed to give parents the emotional competency training which they need.
 Parents are not trained in emotional skills and they are not tested for emotional intelligence or emotional competency.

-See also my page on emotionally abusive mothers
+See also our page on emotionally abusive mothers

 Resistance to Reporting Abuse

-The teens I've talked to do not want to report the abuse that is occuring in their homes.
-That is one reason they talk to me.
-One reason they don't want to report it is because they have learned it is dangerous to tell the truth to anyone in their own cities, towns and villages.
+The teens we talk to do not want to report the abuse that is occurring in their homes.
+That is one reason they talk to us at EQI.org.
+The main reason they don't want to report it is because they have learned it is dangerous to tell the truth to anyone in their own cities, towns and villages.
 They have learned not to trust adults.
-I have seen that one of the most damaging forms of abuse is convincing a child or teen that it is dangerous to tell the truth.
-This is what has happened to virtually every teen I have worked with.
+We have seen that one of the most damaging forms of abuse is convincing a child or teen that it is dangerous to tell the truth.
+This is what has happened to virtually every teen we have worked with.

 Another teen told us she was afraid no one would believe her since one time when she was 11 she reported to her school leaders that her mother was hitting her, but instead of believing her and taking real action, they believed her mother, who said the girl was a compulsive liar and was just trying to get attention.
 Now, besides feeling afraid she won't be believed, she is afraid her parents will just make her life more miserable if she reports the abuse.
 So instead of reporting it, she tried to kill herself recently.